5 tips for people cohabiting for the first time

 5. Do you need to insure your property?

-Whether you decide to rent or buy, it is essential to protect your home.
+Whether you choose to rent or buy, good home insurance is essential.